Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Case Studies

 We now present the case of a family called \family{hiddenap} that was first seen in early 2017 and soon after accounted for 83 samples in our dataset. \family{hiddenap} is one of the largest families seen in 2017\footnote{Together with a family called \family{ggsot}.}.
 Apps in this family are mainly distributed through alternative markets and all samples in our dataset have been obtained from one of the largest Chinese alternative market (i.e., the Anzhi market).
 This family is fairly basic and it only has 17 methods common to all apps.
-These methods exhibit behaviors mainly related to \behavior{IO} operations together with other standard actions from the Android framework such as the \behavior{content} provider (see Table~\ref{tab:caseses} for a summary).
+These methods exhibit behaviors mainly related to \behavior{IO} operations together with other standard actions from the Android framework such as the \behavior{content} provider.

-Once the device is infected, the malware runs an \emph{update attack} in a method called \texttt{com.secneo.guard.Util.checkUpdate()} (method-17 in Appendix~\ref{sec:appendix:hiddenap}, Figure~\ref{tab:case:hiddenap}).
+Once the device is infected, the malware runs an \emph{update attack} in a method called \texttt{com.secneo.guard.Util.checkUpdate()} (method-17 in Figure~\ref{tab:case:hiddenap}).
 It then attempts to drop additional apps and install them with the support of some native libraries called \texttt{libsecexe.so}, \texttt{libsecpreload.so}, and \texttt{SmartRuler.so} that are embedded into the app.
 The last two libraries have been seen together with apps that are packed using a known service called Bangcle \footnote{https://www.bangcle.com/ (in Chinese).}~\cite{zhang2015dexhunter}.
-The third library most likely contain a exploit that would grant root privileges to the malware.
+The third library most likely contain an exploit that would grant root privileges to the malware.
 All native libraries are compiled both for x86 and ARM processors.
-Before loading the library, the malware first checks which is the right architecture of the device with \texttt{Lcom/secneo/guard/Util.checkX86()} (method-7) using standard API call such as \behavior{File.exists()} or \texttt{System.getProperty()}.
+Before loading the library, the malware first checks which is the right architecture of the device with \texttt{Lcom/\-secneo/\-guard/\-Util.\-check\-X86()} (method-7) using standard API call such as \behavior{File.exists()} or \texttt{System.getProperty()}.

 Even though this family is using a packer to obfuscate parts of the code, the hook inserted in the Java part has meaningful method names that convey very accurately what the malware does.
-This indicates that the actor behind this family is either unexperienced of reckless.
-Considering that the app is obfuscated using an online packer, we can conclude that in this case the miscreant has a limited technical background.
+Considering that the app is obfuscated using an online packer, we can conclude that this miscreant had a limited technical background.